lbr77/lbr77/AWESOME-STARS.md

 ## TypeScript

+- [Icalingua-plus-plus/Icalingua-plus-plus](https://github.com/Icalingua-plus-plus/Icalingua-plus-plus) - A client for QQ and more.:electron:
 - [mirrorz-org/mirrorz](https://github.com/mirrorz-org/mirrorz) - Your next MirrorS is not MirrorS, nor MirrorSes, it's MirrorZ.
 - [BishopFox/unredacter](https://github.com/BishopFox/unredacter) - Never ever ever use pixelation as a redaction technique
 - [vcheckzen/playsnake](https://github.com/vcheckzen/playsnake) - Clone of playsnake.org using React and TypeScript